sunfounder/euler-kit/docs/source/pyproject/py_servo.rst

             servo_write(servo,angle)
             utime.sleep_ms(20)

+When the program is running, we can see the Servo Arm swinging back and forth from 0° to 180°.

+The program will always run because of the ``while True`` loop, we need to press the Stop button to end the program.

 **How it works?**

 We defined the ``servo_write()`` function to make the servo run.

 This function has two parameters:

-* pin, the GPIO pin that controls the servo.
+* ``pin``, the GPIO pin that controls the servo.
-* Angle, the angle of the shaft output.
+* ``Angle``, the angle of the shaft output.

 In this function, ``interval_mapping()`` is called to map the angle range 0 ~ 180 to the pulse width range 0.5 ~ 2.5ms.